Working & Filming with Under 18's Guidelines

 Filming in sensitive situations

-In some programmes, programme-makers are likely to film under 18s in sensitive situations.
-Again, whilst not an exhaustive list, filming an under 18 in sensitive situations is likely to include filming an under 18 involved in or in the presence of any of the following: antisocial or illegal activity; alcohol and drug use/abuse; bullying; threatening or intimidating behaviour; violence; criminal damage; dangerous and potentially dangerous activities.
+In some programmes, programme-makers are likely to film under-18s in sensitive situations.
+Again, whilst not an exhaustive list, filming a person under 18 in sensitive situations is likely to include filming an under-18 involved in or in the presence of any of the following: antisocial or illegal activity; alcohol and drug use/abuse; bullying; threatening or intimidating behaviour; violence; criminal damage; dangerous and potentially dangerous activities.

-Whenever programme-makers are filming in sensitive situations, if possible seek advice from the programme lawyer in advance.
-If that is not possible and situations present themselves, programme-makers should use their common sense as to how best to proceed e.g. whether to continue filming, cease filming, intervene, refer the matter up, notify the authorities, emergency services etc. It is important that the filming itself does not compromise the welfare of the under 18 and that it does not cause the under 18 unnecessary distress or anxiety.
-Please note that programme-makers should only intervene where to do so would not place them or the under 18 at further risk.
+- Whenever programme-makers are filming in sensitive situations, if possible, seek advice from the programme lawyer in advance.
+If that is not possible and situations present themselves, programme-makers should use their common sense as to how best to proceed e.g. whether to continue filming, cease filming, intervene, refer the matter up, notify the authorities or emergency services etc. It is important that the filming itself does not compromise the welfare of the person under 18 and that it does not cause the under-18 unjustified distress or anxiety.
+Please note that programme-makers should only intervene where to do so would not place them or the person under 18 at further risk.

 Antisocial and/or criminal behaviour

-- As part of the selection process and background checks on potential contributors, programme-makers should ascertain whether under 18s have any criminal convictions, ASBOs or have a history of any antisocial behaviour.
+- As part of the selection process and background checks on potential contributors, programme-makers should ascertain whether the under-18s have any criminal convictions, ASBOs or have a history of any antisocial behaviour.